-If you are a start-up or SME that wants to know how to continually offer products and services that will meet the needs of B2B customers, here are some product management guiding principles that you should follow:
+If you are an SME that wants to know how to continually offer products and services that will meet the needs of B2B customers, here are some product management guiding principles that you should follow:

 Your Ultimate Aim: Delivering Value